The Selected Works of George R. Lindsey

 “The Science of Defence”

-My doctoral dissertation examined environmental science projects related to defence and national security in the Canadian North during the Cold War.
-I focused on the Arctic scientific activities of the Defence Research Board, a branch of Canada’s Department of National Denfence, established in 1947 to provide scientific and technical assistance to the Canadian armed services.
-My dissertation is currently under contract with a major academic press.
+My doctoral dissertation examined environmental science projects related to defence and national security in northern Canada and the Arctic during the Cold War.
+I focused on the scientific activities of the Defence Research Board, a branch of Canada’s Department of National Denfence, established in 1947 to provide scientific and technical assistance to the Canadian armed services.
+My manuscript is currently under contract with the University of Toronto Press.